See why the world needs more freethinkers and learn how to become one.

 Learning to be open-minded requires a multidisciplinary approach.
 But don’t worry.
 You can use several processes to expand awareness, increase your critical thinking ability, and even investigate other states of consciousness.

-Freethinkers have a unique ability to suspend the natural mind’s programming to see only what it expects to see or understand.
+Freethinkers hone the ability to suspend the natural mind’s programming to see only what it expects to see or understand.
 They don’t automatically fear what they don’t understand.

 We divide these tools into four major categories: